AllianceAuth-Apps/aa-memberaudit/docs/operations.md

 `MEMBERAUDIT_LOCATION_STALE_HOURS`| Hours after a existing location (e.g. structure) becomes stale and gets updated. e.g. for name changes of structures | `24`
 `MEMBERAUDIT_LOG_UPDATE_STATS`| When set True will log the statistics of the latests uns at the start of every new run.
 The stats show the max, avg, min durations from the last run for each round and each section in seconds.
 Note that the durations are not 100% exact, because some updates happen in parallel the the main process and may take longer to complete (e.g. loading mail bodies, contract items) | `24`
-`MEMBERAUDIT_MAX_MAILS`| Maximum amount of mails fetched from ESI for each character | `250` `MEMBERAUDIT_TASKS_MAX_ASSETS_PER_PASS`| Technical parameter defining the maximum number of asset items processed in each pass when updating character assets.
+`MEMBERAUDIT_MAX_MAILS`| Maximum amount of mails fetched from ESI for each character | `250` `MEMBERAUDIT_NOTIFY_TOKEN_ERRORS`| When enabled will automatically notify users when their character has a token error.
+But only once per character until the character is re-registered or this notification is reset manually by admins. | `True` `MEMBERAUDIT_TASKS_MAX_ASSETS_PER_PASS`| Technical parameter defining the maximum number of asset items processed in each pass when updating character assets.
 A higher value reduces overall duration, but also increases task queue congestion. | `2500`
 `MEMBERAUDIT_TASKS_TIME_LIMIT`| Global timeout for tasks in seconds to reduce task accumulation during outages | `7200` `MEMBERAUDIT_UPDATE_STALE_RING_1`| Minutes after which sections belonging to ring 1 are considered stale: location, online status | `55`